wiushonka/gym-Crm-system-spring/trainer-workload-service/README.md

-This is discovery server for different microservices in this app
+This is a microservice for gathering trainer workload information.
+Communication is based on asynchronous messaging (ActiveMQ).